 After pouring resin into the resin vat on your Phrozen LCD 3D printer, an array of LED chips will project UV light through the LCD screen across an entire layer at once.
 For a more detailed blog post on how this process works, click here.

 Depending on your needs, there are several types of resin available on the market.
-Phrozen offers a wide variety of resin such as Aqua-Gray 4K resin that can be used for printing 3D figurines, or for professional applications such as dental models or jewelry applications.
+Phrozen offers a wide variety of resin such as Aqua-Gray 4K resin that can be used for printing 3D figurines, or professional applications such as dental 3D printing and jewelry 3D printing.

 For a detailed blog post on which Phrozen resins are suitable for beginners and enthusiasts, click here.